opf/openproject/docs/system-admin-guide/users-permissions/users/README.md

 ![delete user](image-20200115162533470.png)

-> **Note**: Deleting a user account is an irreversible action and cannot be reversed.
+> **Note**: Deleting a user account is a permanent action and cannot be reversed.
 The previous activities from this user will still be displayed in the system but reassigned to "Deleted user".
 This is also true for the Time and cost and the Budget modules.
 Spent time will be still be visible for "Deleted user" inside a Work package.
 Time and cost reports will contain the entries with reference to "Deleted user".
 Labor budgets that have been setup for the user are displayed under "Deleted user", too.
 If you would like to keep track of the user's name in connection with the mentioned activities, the spent time and the budget, you are able to keep the user's name in the historical data by simply [locking the user](#lock-and-unlock-users).